Blancco Technology Group

 Blancco Technology Group is a British company and a global provider of device diagnostic and data wiping software products.
 Originally known as Regenersis plc, the firm was formed in 2016 following a number of mergers and acquisitions.
-After acquiring the Finish company, Blancco Oy, Regenersis disposed of its original repair division to focus on software and renamed itself Blancco Technology Group plc.
+After acquiring the Finnish company, Blancco Oy, Regenersis disposed of its original repair division to focus on software and renamed itself Blancco Technology Group plc.

 The company has two subsidiaries: Blancco (data erasure) and SmartChk (mobile diagnostics).
 It employs 240 people worldwide across North America, Europe, Asia and Australia.
 The company is headquartered in Alpharetta, Georgia in the United States.
 On December 5, 2023, it was acquired by the private equity firm Francisco Partners for approximately £175 million.

 History

-Blancco Technology Group (LSE: BLTG) started life as Regenersis plc, a provider of diagnostics, repair and data erasure services to the consumer electronics industry.
+Blancco Technology Group started life as Regenersis plc, a provider of diagnostics, repair and data erasure services to the consumer electronics industry.

 Regeneris

 Regeneris itself began as Fonebank.
 Regenersis filed for IPO in 2005 as a public company on the London Stock Exchange.
 In the same year, it acquired Intec Group (Intec Cellular Services and Intec Distribution).
 In 2009, Regenersis bought Total Repair Solutions and TRS' Scottish outfit, in a deal that would see it become Scotland's second largest electronics employer.

 In 2011, the gadget repair group, was based in Oxford with 1,100 staff in Scotland at two locations.
 It repaired products, such as mobile phones, laptops and tablets, satnavs, set-top boxes and televisions, for companies under contracts.
 In 2011, Regeneris was pursued by Hanover Investors, who increased their share in the company to 14%.
 Regeneris's chair, Jeff Hewitt and non-executive directors, David Holland and David Gilbert, moved aside and were replaced with Hanover founding partner, Matthew Peacock as chair and Andrew Lee as an executive.
 Three years after Hanover's increased stake, shares prices in Regeneris had increased five-fold.

 In March 2014, Regenersis bought Blancco Oy (Blancco Ltd), a market leader in data erasure software, cited an expected increase in the demand for data erasure services, particularly hoping to capitalise on the implementation of the European General Data Protection Regulation which was expected to increase the compliance burden for companies holding consumer data.